TV-Rename/Website/_manual/options.md

 When downloading video from the internet its quite common to get .nfo files, screen grabs, sample video, text-art files and the like bundled with the download.

-TV Rename automatically takes care of the video file and any others you media play may require, renaming them and copying or moving them to your Media Library.
+TV Rename automatically takes care of the video file and any others you media play may require, renaming them and copying or moving them to your media library.

 The settings in this tab take care of the rest.